Xiaohan5349/approw-docs-v1/docs/en/concepts/jwt-token.md

 ## Security Restriction

-To prevent malicious user registration, Authing set below restrictions for IP addresses as default:
+To prevent malicious user registration, Approw set below restrictions for IP addresses as default:

 - User register `3 times` or more in `5 min` with the same IP address.
 The IP address will be banned
 - User login failed `3 times` in `5 min` with same IP address.
 OTP verification will be required.
 > Threshold can be customized.
-Please refer to [Enable/Disable/Config Registration Counts Restriction](/docs/en/guides/security/config-register-limit)。
+Please refer to [Enable/Disable/Config Registration Counts Restriction](/docs/en/guides/security/config-register-limit.md).
+.md
 ## How to Present Client Stored JWT Token

-Authing return JWT Token to developer after authentication passed.
+Apporw return JWT Token to developer after authentication passed.
 Developer stored JWT token at Client side and present token to backend server for validation.

 **HTTP Header Authorization** is recommended to carry JWT Token.
 Eg (Axios in JavaScript):